 There are no specific medications for the treatment of grade 1 fatty liver.
 Fatty liver grade 2 and grade 3 require proper treatment because they are relatively more serious forms of the condition.

 Fatty liver is a condition brought about by lifestyle choices.
 Modifying these choices and making wiser decisions, though sometimes difficult to achieve and maintain, is the only way to prevent worsening of the condition.

 MBBS, GSVM Medical College, Kanpur (2006); DNB (Medicine) -VMMC & Safdarjung Hospital, New Delhi (2011

 Experience: 10 years

-Book an Appointment with him today!
+Chat with us on WhatsApp to book an Appointment with him today!
 Fill in the form below and we will call you back to schedule a consultation with our doctor in Delhi.